And I knew that I had to write a blog post on him and his work, so I contacted him.

 So let’s dive straight into things!

-A Little History On The Artist.
+A Little History On The Artist and his Tudor dollhouses

 Kevin Jackson had a very successful and interesting career in building full-size show houses at exhibitions in the UK for 20 years.